The childhood obesity plan is the government’s response to the challenge of growing inactivity and physical wellbeing in young people.

 Here at Westmeads we fully encourage activity and participation in all lessons.
 Here is just a sample of the ways in which we help our children to be active for a minimum of 30 minutes during a school day:

-Wake Up, Shake Up - to start the day
+Wake Up, Shake Up or Morning Run - to start the day

 Drama and role play - during our English lessons